 According to statistics presented in bettermeetings, the number one reason a meeting may be problematic is the time wasted on off-topic discussions.
 So, make sure that your team is always punctual and to the point at every client meeting.

-Overall, you should always create the perfect meeting conditions, either online or at a physical location.
+Overall, you should always try to create the perfect meeting conditions, either online or at a physical location.
 A quiet environment without distractions, a well-structured meeting agenda, the proper visuals, and a positive attitude will most probably give you the job.

 Start a client meeting with an agenda

-It’s vital that you build up an agenda around your client meeting.
-Remember that structured communication and collaboration are key factors that affect the outcome of a client meeting.
+It’s vital that you create an agenda for your client meeting.
+Structured communication and collaboration are key factors that affect the outcome of a client meeting.
 In other words, you need to know exactly which topics you wish to address, discuss, and resolve.
-Then, you should communicate the agenda to the client so that they know how the meeting will be structured.
-This move also indicates professionalism and devotion to α business collaboration.
+Communicate the agenda to the client ahead of time so that they know how the meeting will be structured.
+This move also indicates professionalism and devotion to a business collaboration.
 On top of everything, you will not be wasting both of your time on project discussions without a specific purpose.

 The importance of following up

 Let’s say that you have completed a client meeting in the best possible way.
-However, the end of a meeting is just the beginning of a project phase.
-Thus, after a proper wrap-up regarding responsibilities, a follow-up plan should be arranged.
+The end of a meeting is just the beginning of a project phase.
+Thus, after a proper wrap-up, a follow-up plan should be arranged.
 All the tasks discussed and decisions made have to be put into action, so follow-ups will ensure everyone has done their part.

 In a nutshell…

-Mapping and managing a client meeting is a demanding process.
-It requires in-depth knowledge of the client and the project itself.
-Simultaneously, team managers should clearly delineate and even time track meetings for better time management.
-All parties should be involved and informed for better communication and collaboration to reach business success.
+Mapping and managing a client meeting is a demanding process that requires in-depth knowledge of the client and the project itself.
+Team managers should clearly delineate and even time-track meetings for better time management while all parties involved should be well prepared to turn a meeting into a new business success.